unrealization/Jeeves/README.md

 Through a number of modules Jeeves has a certain focus on the game Elite: Dangerous, but can also provide useful functions for Discord servers unrelated to the game.

-For Elite: Dangerous related Discord servers it offers access to the EDSM and ED Materializer APIs.
+For Elite: Dangerous related Discord servers it offers access to the EDSM API.

 Jeeves' more general functions include things like welcoming new users, handling of roles or announcements of streams.